Drake

 Enumerations

-enum ToleranceType { kAbsolute, kRelative }
+enum class ToleranceType { kAbsolute , kRelative }

 Drake supports explicit reasoning about a few carefully chosen random distributions.
 More...